UNIX text filters, part 2.4 of 3: cut

 locale,

-more specifically on the value of the environment variable LC_CTYPE
+more specifically on the value of the environment variable LC_CTYPE.

 Picking columns

-Columns are 1-based, hence the argument 1,3,4
+Columns are 1-based, hence the argument 1,3,4 gets, surprise

 surprise, the first, third and fourth columns of each line.
 The